abeer565/Report-Management-System-Archive-/README.md

                             - user_name
                             - user_password
         ### Note/ a login functioality has been established that mean you have to be login to access the system.
+        - logout page has been added.
+        - for the  the home page and the table users page ,it have been protedcted that means the user need to login inorder to enter theses pages.